Keep It Clean

 Always lift furniture rather than dragging it.
 If you need to move heavy objects across your floor, always use a dolly and protective sheets of plywood.

 Wood reacts to extremes of hot and cold temperatures by expanding and contracting accordingly.
 It can lead to cracks.
-To avoid this, always use a dehumidifier or air conditioning on hot days.
+To avoid this, always use a dehumidifier or air conditioning on hot day.
 Similarly, when it gets cold, make sure the humidifier is on along with the heating.
-This can keep your floor or furniture pieces at a nice even temperature, and crack-free.
+This can keep your hardwood floor or wood furniture pieces at a nice even temperature, and crack-fee.